How to make your own app if you only have an idea? Not hard these days, even with no coding skills or time to code.

 Cleveroad designers often make a clickable prototype at the wireframing stage to simulate a working application.
 After the development starts, they start working on app design screens to let the app owners test functionality we implemented on a real device.

-Want to learn more about our design process?
+Want to learn more about our UI/UX design process?
 We’ve created a guide that explains it step by step.

 The Design team prepares all the screens in all possible conditions, reflecting each possible case on screens.
 For example, showing how an empty user's feed looks right after sign up or what error message appears when users enter incorrect details.